The sensation of feeling guilty can be pervasive.

 It’s next to impossible to change others – we know this.

-So, that leaves you doing a U-turn away from others and back towards ourselves.
-In this way, we go back inside to find ways to relate to the side of us that’s feeling guilty.
-And to get to know it better.
+So, where to from here?
+We do a U-turn away from others and turn back towards ourselves.
+In this way, we go inside to find ways to build a relationship with the side of us that feels guilty.
+And to get to know that side of you better.

 Acknowledge all that you’re feeling, that something in you feels guilty and that another part of you is tired of it.
 Both are there.